 Informal classroom observations are done continually throughout the school year by the administration at Lewis.
 Silver Valley district administration meets with school administrators through One-to One conferences to support principals and the needs of the teachers and students in the classrooms.
-At the school level, Student Monitoring Conferences are held two to three times per year to discuss individual students needs for academics, behaviors, and social emotional needs.
+At the school level, Student Monitoring Conferences are held one to two times per year to discuss individual students needs for academics, behaviors, and social emotional needs.
 Classroom observations are completed according to our bargaining unit agreement for evaluations.
 For probationary employees, two official observations are completed each year and for permanent employees one observation is completed every other year.
 Ten year employees are on a five year cycle for evaluation.
 Administration then meets with the employees to discuss current teaching practices and how to support the teacher in the classroom.
+All meetings and observations are completed via Zoom or Google Meet due to the Covid-19 restrictions and safety guidelines.